AlexsLemonade/OpenPBTA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 #### Results

 _If your pull request includes code that produces scientific results, please summarize the results here.
-This can help facilitate discussion around interpretation._
+This can help facilitate discussion around interpretation.
+Please state what kinds of results are included (e.g., table, figure)._

 #### Docker and continuous integration